ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Guidelines

--   **There should be no active sprites and commands after the end of the song.** This is flexible up to a few extra seconds depending on the storyboard effect, however more than that should not be necessary.
+-   **There should be no active sprites and commands after the end of the song.** This is flexible up to a few extra seconds depending on the storyboard effect, but more than that should not be necessary.
 -   **Consider leaving a one pixel border of transparency around storyboard images of rotated sprites for interpolation to work properly.** osu! does not utilize anti-aliasing around images, and as such this becomes very noticeable if the edges are visible and the sprite is rotated.
 -   **Avoid any noticeable performance issues as much as possible.
 Even being optimized, having consistent frame rates is crucial for the playing experience of the beatmap.** Test play the beatmap during the modding process to confirm this.
 -   **Refrain from usage of storyboard sound samples in ways that are easily confused with hit sounds during gameplay.** This goes against the concept of audible feedback, as the sound samples will play independently of any input from the player.